ctroupin/canary-visibility/content/Gran-Canaria/Fuerteventura/index.md

 tags: ["Fuerteventura", "Gran Canaria"]
 ---

-- Shortest distance: 184.9 km
+- Shortest distance: 95 km
-- Distance between summits: 120.3 km

-Seeing Fuerteventura from Gran Canaria is often related to weather predictions., everyboday had already heard the saying:
+Seeing Fuerteventura from Gran Canaria is often related to short-tem, weather predictions.
+Everybody has already heard the saying:

 > If Fuerteventura can be seen, rain will come for sure.

 However one can see in many occasions that having Fuerteventura at the horizon does not imply that it will rain.
-In fact it is even possible to see Fuerteventura during desert dust (_calima_) events.
+In fact it is even possible to see Fuerteventura during desert dust (_calima_) events, depending on the altitude of the dust layer.

-Due to its low summit (807 m), the island is often hidden by the typical stratocumulus layer driven by the Trade Winds.
+Due to the low altitude of its summit (807 m), the island is often hidden by the typical stratocumulus layer driven by the Trade Winds.

-## Photographerss
+## Photographers

 In days of excellent visibility the pictures are truly amazing.

+### Iván León Santiago
+{{< tweet user="ivanlesa" id="1767835758923018466" >}}

 ### Alberto Castellano
 {{< tweet user="albercastellano" id="817477546514255872" >}}